JNRowe/jnrowe.github.io/articles/tdd_distros.rst

     """

 All this does is check the reported version is correct, and it clearly only took a few seconds to write.
-This is important, it shouldn't cost a lot to write a test and this is especially true for the simplest task.
+This is important, it shouldn’t cost a lot to write a test and this is especially true for the simplest task.

 I use a similar technique for managing my public Gentoo overlay, jnrowe-misc_.